 The C and O Employees’ Hospital Association was established in 1897 as a joint effort between the Chesapeake and Ohio Railway Company and its employees to provide certain healthcare benefits for the employees and retirees of the Chesapeake and Ohio Railway Company.

-Healthcare benefits will be furnished in accordance with such rules and regulations as may from time to time be approved by the Board of Directors of the C and O Employees’ Hospital Association, provided, that at all times the C and O Employees’ Hospital Association shall conduct itself strictly as a non-profit organization pursuant to Section 501(c)(9) of the Internal Revenue Code of 1986 as same may be amended, or the comparable section of any future Revenue Act.
+Healthcare benefits will be furnished in accordance with such rules and regulations as may from time to time be approved by the Board of Directors of the C and O Employees’ Hospital Association, provided, that at all times the C and O Employees’ Hospital Association shall conduct itself strictly as a non-profit organization pursuant to Section 501(c)(9) of the Internal Revenue Code of 1986, as amended.

 All benefits are subject to the limitations and exclusions in this Medicare Supplemental Handbook and are payable when determined by the Plan to be medically necessary.
 No oral statement of any person shall modify or otherwise affect the benefits, limitations, and exclusions of this Medicare Supplemental Handbook, convey or void any coverage, increase or reduce any benefits under this Plan, or be used in the prosecution or defense of a claim under this Plan.

 COEHA is governed by a Board of Directors, and the current members are:

 The COEHA Co-Administrators are: